Your Outlander Experience departs from Linlithgow (midway between Edinburgh and Glasgow)

 - A Jacobite Weapons demo – hold a replica of a Targe (shield) and Flintlock Pistol taken into the Battle of Culloden.

-- Six nights accommodation – full details below.
+- Seven nights accommodation – full details below.

 - Admission fees to all tour locations, as per the above itinerary.